 - The scolex is shaped as two almond leaves.

 - Eggs are 35-55 x 55-75 micrometres.

-Man and some animals are infected.
+Man and some animals are infected by this tapeworm.
 The plerocercoid larvae result in infection in humans.
 The cycle begins by the ingestion of uncooked fish containing plerocercoid larvae which attach to the small intestine.
-In 3-5 weeks the worm matures to adult size.
-The adult worm releases eggs that are passed into the faeces.
+In 3-5 weeks the tapeworm matures to adult size.
+The adult tapeworm releases eggs that are passed into the faeces.
 These eggs hatch in fresh water, releasing ciliated coracidia.
 These are subsequently ingested by the water flea (cyclops) and release procercoid larvae.
 The cyclops are then ingested by freshwater fish, forming plerocercoid larvae which when ingested lead to infection.

-This depends on the number of worms.
+This depends on the number of tapeworms.
 Mild infection leads to:

 - Abdominal discomfort.

 - B12 deficiency, which may occur with heavier infections and may lead to anaemia and even subacute combined degeneration of the spinal cord.